- Pennsylvania maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 - Contact information for the Pennsylvania Surplus Lines Association is as follows:

 Marie Rudert, Executive Director

 180 Sheree Boulevard, Suite 3100

 Fax.: (610) 594-7623

 - Every evidence of insurance negotiated, placed or procured by the surplus lines licensee must bear the name of the licensee and the following legend in 10-point type:

 “The insurer which has issued this insurance is not licensed by the Pennsylvania Insurance Department and is subject to limited regulation.
-This insurance is NOT covered by the Pennsylvania Insurance Guaranty Association.”
+This insurance is NOT covered by the Pennsylvania Property and Casualty Insurance Guaranty Association.”